 Despite the potential opportunity, it is still early days.
 Only 1/3rd of organizations have a well-established strategy or funded programs for workforce transformation.
 As an IT supplier, you will be spending most of 2019 evangelizing this opportunity and helping your clients make the internal case for budget.
 But once we get into 2020, we expect to see the market open and more opportunities will be funded.

 To learn more on this topic, come see me speak at IDC Directions, our immersive conference on the scaled-up digital economy.
-Register to attend either our Santa Clara or Boston events:
+Future dates will be available here: